 Test-Observe-Adjust

-By using short cycles to test the change, team members will be able to see whether a change will affect how well the user can move through their tasks.
-Once a team has determined that a change is good, they can make small incremental changes and evaluate how users are interacting with the change.
-This will keep the UX work focused on practical application.
+By using short cycles to test the change, team members can see whether a change affects user tasks.
+Once a change proves effective, make incremental updates and evaluate how users interact.
+This keeps UX work practical and focused.

 Continue to Study Real Products

 Studying real product experiences should not be a one-time task.
 Markets change frequently, and so do user behaviors.
-Teams who continue to watch how other companies are creating products will be more in touch with what users want.
+Teams who continue to watch how other companies create products stay in touch with what users want.

 FAQ